About Venus

 The Venus Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Highlands County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Venus, Florida residents are available through the local police department and authorized providers in Highlands County.
+Fingerprinting services for Venus, Florida residents are available through local police (where present) and authorized providers in Highlands County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Venus Police Department or Highlands County Sheriff's Office for scheduling and fees.

 Property records for Venus, Florida are maintained by the Highlands Property Appraiser's Office and the Highlands County Clerk of the Circuit Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Highlands County, including parcels in Venus.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Highlands County Clerk of the Circuit Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Florida counties provide online property record searches through their county websites.
-For in-person requests, visit the Highlands County offices at the county courthouse.
-The Highlands County Treasurer handles property tax payments and tax sale information.
+The Highlands County Tax Collector handles property tax payments and tax sale information.

 Birth, death, and marriage records for Venus, Florida residents are available through both county and state offices.
 The Florida Department of Health, Bureau of Vital Statistics, located in Jacksonville, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Florida.
 Orders can be placed online, by mail, or in person.
 Locally, the Highlands County Clerk's office issues marriage licenses and maintains marriage records for Highlands County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.